tldr-pages/tldr/pages/linux/runuser.md

 # runuser

 > Run commands as a specific user and group IDs.
-> Do not ask for password.
-Only useful when run as root user.
+> Does not ask for password.
+Only useful when run as the root user.

 - Run 'command' under substitute 'user':